Skip to content

 0

-I have an AWS Database Migration Service (AWS DMS) task that isn't migrating all the database schema objects.
-What objects does an AWS DMS task migrate, and how do I migrate the remaining objects?
+I want to troubleshoot an AWS Database Migration Service (AWS DMS) task that isn't migrating all the database schema objects.

 Short description

-To migrate the remaining objects that aren't migrated by AWS DMS, use one of these methods:
+To migrate the remaining objects that aren't migrated by AWS DMS, use either homogeneous or heterogeneous migration.

-• For homogeneous migration (between two databases of the same engine type), migrate the schema by using your engine's native tools to export and import the schema itself, without any data.
+If you're migrating between two databases of the same engine type, then use homogeneous migration.
+Use your engine's native tools to export and import the schema without any data.

-• For heterogeneous migration (between two databases that use different engine types), use the AWS Schema Conversion Tool (AWS SCT) to generate a complete target schema.
+If you're migrating between two databases that use different engine types, then use heterogeneous migration.
+Use the AWS Schema Conversion Tool (AWS SCT) or AWS DMS Schema Conversion to generate a complete target schema.

 Resolution

-Check if an object is migrated by an AWS DMS task
+Check whether an AWS DMS task migrates an object

-• If NOT NULL constraints exist on the source table, then the AWS DMS task creates the NOT NULL constraints on the target.
-This doesn't include large object (LOB) columns.
+If NOT NULL constraints exist on the source table, then the AWS DMS task creates the NOT NULL constraints on the target.
+This doesn't include large binary object (LOB) columns.
 If AWS DMS creates the target tables, then it sets LOB columns to nullable, by default.
-For more information, see Migrating large binary objects (LOBs).
+For more information, see Migrating LOBs.

-• Database objects like secondary indexes, views, procedures, functions, packages, and triggers aren't migrated by the AWS DMS task.
+AWS DMS tasks don't migrate database objects such as secondary indexes, views, procedures, functions, packages, and triggers.
 Migrate these objects separately.

-Migrate objects using your engine’s native tools (homogeneous migration)
+Migrate objects with your engine's native tools (homogenous migration)

-For homogenous database migration, use your native tools to take an export of the schema metadata, without the data.
-This metadata only dump is then imported into the target database to create the database objects, without any data.
+For homogenous database migration, use your native tools to take an export of the schema metadata without the data.
+AWS DMS imports this metadata only dump into the target database to create the database objects, without any data.
 Then, run the AWS DMS task with the TargetTablePrepMode task setting set to TRUNCATE_BEFORE_LOAD.
 This means that the task doesn't drop and re-create the tables on the target.

 Oracle

-To migrate objects with Oracle databases, use the export data pump utility (expdp) to take a metadata-only dump.
-Using the CONTENT=METADATA_ONLY parameter, the data pump utility unloads only database object definitions.
+To migrate objects with Oracle databases, use the export data pump utility (expdp) to take a metadata only dump.
+When you use the CONTENT=METADATA_ONLY parameter, the data pump utility unloads only database object definitions.
 The utility doesn't unload any table row data.

-1. To take a metadata only dump, create a parameter file to export the schema:
+1. To take a metadata only dump, create a parameter file similar to the following example to export the schema:

 directory=DATA_PUMP_DIR